 Configure MetalLB

-This section describes how to set up and verify MetalLB parameters during configuration of subnets for a managed cluster creation.
+This section describes how to set up and verify MetalLB parameters before configuring subnets for a managed cluster.

 Caution

-This section also applies to the bootstrap procedure of a management or regional cluster with the following differences:
+This section also applies to the bootstrap procedure of a management cluster with the following differences:

 • Instead of the Cluster object, configure templates/bm/cluster.yaml.template.